astrohart/MFR/MFR.Settings.Profiles.Providers.Tests/README.md

-Gets a reference to an instance of an object that implements the [IProfileCollection](#T-MFR-Settings-Profiles-Collections-Interfaces-IProfileCollection 'MFR.Settings.Profiles.Collections.Interfaces.IProfileCollection') interface that represents the collection of configuration-setting profiles we're working with.
+Gets a reference to an instance of an object that implements the [IProfileCollection](#T-MFR-Settings-Profiles-Collections-Interfaces-IProfileCollection 'MFR.Settings.Profiles.Collections.Interfaces.IProfileCollection') interface that represents the collection of config-setting profiles we're working with.

 <a name='M-MFR-Settings-Profiles-Providers-Tests-ProfileProviderTests-GetProfileCount'></a>